akashdeepsinghal/omdm/README.md

 add_movie.php : This page allows the user to add a new movie in the database and fill in the movie's attribute information. deletemovie.php : This page deletes the movie entry from the database, corresponding to the Movie selected. register.php : This page allows the user to register in the database as a 'Manager' or 'Guest'.
-The details of the person are inputted along with his selected username and password.
+The details of the person are inputted along with his selected username and password. insertshow.php : This page let the manager to add a new show for a movie in the selected theatre. bookmyshow.php : This page allows the guest to book one to at max (4) to the tickets.
+This wil update the